A look at COVID-19 vaccinations in Canada on Friday, Feb. 26, 2021

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

 Newfoundland is reporting 3,827 new vaccinations administered over the past seven days for a total of 20,285 doses given.
 The province has administered doses at a rate of 38.739 per 1,000.
-There were zero new vaccines delivered to Newfoundland for a total of 26,800 doses delivered so far.
-The province has received enough of the vaccine to give 5.1 per cent of its population a single dose.
-The province has used 75.69 per cent of its available vaccine supply.
+There were 7,020 new vaccines delivered to Newfoundland for a total of 33,820 doses delivered so far.
+The province has received enough of the vaccine to give 6.5 per cent of its population a single dose.
+The province has used 59.98 per cent of its available vaccine supply.

 P.E.I. is reporting 1,485 new vaccinations administered over the past seven days for a total of 12,176 doses given.
 The province has administered doses at a rate of 76.758 per 1,000.
-There were zero new vaccines delivered to P.E.I. for a total of 13,045 doses delivered so far.
-The province has received enough of the vaccine to give 8.2 per cent of its population a single dose.
-The province has used 93.34 per cent of its available vaccine supply.
+There were 1,670 new vaccines delivered to P.E.I. for a total of 14,715 doses delivered so far.
+The province has received enough of the vaccine to give 9.3 per cent of its population a single dose.
+The province has used 82.75 per cent of its available vaccine supply.

-Nova Scotia is reporting 5,716 new vaccinations administered over the past seven days for a total of 30,748 doses given.
-The province has administered doses at a rate of 31.507 per 1,000.
-There were zero new vaccines delivered to Nova Scotia for a total of 47,280 doses delivered so far.
-The province has received enough of the vaccine to give 4.8 per cent of its population a single dose.
-The province has used 65.03 per cent of its available vaccine supply.
+Nova Scotia is reporting 6,987 new vaccinations administered over the past seven days for a total of 32,019 doses given.
+The province has administered doses at a rate of 32.81 per 1,000.
+There were 14,700 new vaccines delivered to Nova Scotia for a total of 61,980 doses delivered so far.
+The province has received enough of the vaccine to give 6.4 per cent of its population a single dose.
+The province has used 51.66 per cent of its available vaccine supply.

 New Brunswick is reporting 5,135 new vaccinations administered over the past seven days for a total of 26,317 doses given.
 The province has administered doses at a rate of 33.738 per 1,000.
-There were zero new vaccines delivered to New Brunswick for a total of 35,015 doses delivered so far.
-The province has received enough of the vaccine to give 4.5 per cent of its population a single dose.
-The province has used 75.16 per cent of its available vaccine supply.
+There were 11,760 new vaccines delivered to New Brunswick for a total of 46,775 doses delivered so far.

-Quebec is reporting 10,166 new vaccinations administered for a total of 387,076 doses given.
-The province has administered doses at a rate of 45.237 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 509,325 doses delivered so far.
 The province has received enough of the vaccine to give 6.0 per cent of its population a single dose.
-The province has used 76 per cent of its available vaccine supply.
+The province has used 56.26 per cent of its available vaccine supply.

+Quebec is reporting 13,464 new vaccinations administered for a total of 400,540 doses given.
+The province has administered doses at a rate of 46.81 per 1,000.
+There were 28,500 new vaccines delivered to Quebec for a total of 537,825 doses delivered so far.
+The province has received enough of the vaccine to give 6.3 per cent of its population a single dose.
+The province has used 74.47 per cent of its available vaccine supply.

-Ontario is reporting 19,112 new vaccinations administered for a total of 621,960 doses given.
-The province has administered doses at a rate of 42.342 per 1,000.
-There were zero new vaccines delivered to Ontario for a total of 683,255 doses delivered so far.
-The province has received enough of the vaccine to give 4.7 per cent of its population a single dose.
-The province has used 91.03 per cent of its available vaccine supply.
+Ontario is reporting 21,805 new vaccinations administered for a total of 643,765 doses given.
+The province has administered doses at a rate of 43.826 per 1,000.
+There were 220,030 new vaccines delivered to Ontario for a total of 903,285 doses delivered so far.
+The province has received enough of the vaccine to give 6.1 per cent of its population a single dose.
+The province has used 71.27 per cent of its available vaccine supply.

-Saskatchewan is reporting 2,091 new vaccinations administered for a total of 65,436 doses given.
-The province has administered doses at a rate of 55.494 per 1,000.
-There were zero new vaccines delivered to Saskatchewan for a total of 59,395 doses delivered so far.
-The province has received enough of the vaccine to give 5.0 per cent of its population a single dose.
-The province has used 110.2 per cent of its available vaccine supply.
+Saskatchewan is reporting 4,015 new vaccinations administered for a total of 69,451 doses given.
+The province has administered doses at a rate of 58.899 per 1,000.
+There were 15,210 new vaccines delivered to Saskatchewan for a total of 74,605 doses delivered so far.
+The province has received enough of the vaccine to give 6.3 per cent of its population a single dose.
+The province has used 93.09 per cent of its available vaccine supply.

-Alberta is reporting 9,000 new vaccinations administered for a total of 195,572 doses given.
-The province has administered doses at a rate of 44.428 per 1,000.
-There were zero new vaccines delivered to Alberta for a total of 205,875 doses delivered so far.
-The province has received enough of the vaccine to give 4.7 per cent of its population a single dose.
-The province has used 95 per cent of its available vaccine supply.
+Alberta is reporting 11,728 new vaccinations administered for a total of 207,300 doses given.
+The province has administered doses at a rate of 47.092 per 1,000.
+There were 69,090 new vaccines delivered to Alberta for a total of 274,965 doses delivered so far.
+The province has received enough of the vaccine to give 6.2 per cent of its population a single dose.
+The province has used 75.39 per cent of its available vaccine supply.

-British Columbia is reporting 9,008 new vaccinations administered for a total of 239,883 doses given.
-The province has administered doses at a rate of 46.746 per 1,000.
-There were zero new vaccines delivered to British Columbia for a total of 307,849 doses delivered so far.
-The province has received enough of the vaccine to give 6.0 per cent of its population a single dose.
-The province has used 77.92 per cent of its available vaccine supply.
+British Columbia is reporting 12,490 new vaccinations administered for a total of 252,373 doses given.
+The province has administered doses at a rate of 49.18 per 1,000.
+There were 15,491 new vaccines delivered to British Columbia for a total of 323,340 doses delivered so far.
+The province has received enough of the vaccine to give 6.3 per cent of its population a single dose.
+The province has used 78.05 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 16,454 doses given.
 The territory has administered doses at a rate of 364.68 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 19,100 doses delivered so far.
 The territory has received enough of the vaccine to give 42 per cent of its population a single dose.
 The territory has used 86.15 per cent of its available vaccine supply.

-Nunavut is reporting 184 new vaccinations administered for a total of 7,257 doses given.
-The territory has administered doses at a rate of 187.393 per 1,000.
-There were zero new vaccines delivered to Nunavut for a total of 15,400 doses delivered so far.
-The territory has received enough of the vaccine to give 40 per cent of its population a single dose.
-The territory has used 47.12 per cent of its available vaccine supply.
+Nunavut is reporting 19 new vaccinations administered for a total of 7,276 doses given.
+The territory has administered doses at a rate of 187.884 per 1,000.
+There were 8,500 new vaccines delivered to Nunavut for a total of 23,900 doses delivered so far.
+The territory has received enough of the vaccine to give 62 per cent of its population a single dose.
+The territory has used 30.44 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.